In London, as in all of the UK, cars drive on the left.

 BikeSafe is an initiative run by the police for both new and experienced riders where police motorcyclists teach you safer riding skills specific to the streets of London.
 The courses are suitable for locals, motorbike or scooter-riding tourists and students, as well as corporate clients.
-Take a look at the BikeSafe website for more information and to book.

 London maps and traffic updates

 Find your way around London with a pocket atlas or similar guide.